KellerJordan/modded-nanogpt/records/110924_Replicateleloykun/README.md

-This is a replication attempt for the record attempt described [here](https://x.com/leloykun/status/1854557419768254915).
+This is a replication attempt for the record attempt described [here](https://x.com/leloykun/status/1854557419768254915) by @leloykun.

 The original record could not be directly accepted because it showed a slower wallclock time than the previous record - however, this was plausibly due to hardware differences, as the competitor's hardware was slightly slower.